 It served as a mundane rite of passage, but as I grew older I began to appreciate the nightly ritual.
 I loved how it was an instant connection between me and my girlfriends when we’d have sleepovers.
 Gossiping about the goings on at school, all of us with our hair wrapped up, remains a favorite memory of mine.

 But the covering of Black hair isn’t always a purely happy thought.
-Black women especially have been subjected to sumptuary laws regarding the covering of their hair while in public.
+Black women are especially subjected to sumptuary laws regarding the covering of their hair while in public.
 Tignon laws in colonial era Louisiana were forced upon light skin Black women so that it was immediately known by any onlooker they were not white and should not be given the graces or privileges afforded to white women.
 Of course this law backfired as headwraps became fashion statements, being beautifully decorated and extravagantly wrapped.

 Free women of color stood out more than they ever had before the law, which only heightened their desirability in colonial society.